Nominations for 2020-2021 SGO Board of Directors open through Oct. 7

 - Personal characteristics: Are you easy to approach?
 Are you visionary and strategic?
 Are you ethical?
 Because part of your responsibility as a board member is to be a role model, leadership qualities are essential.

 - Your commitment to active participation and leadership: Do your other professional activities permit you to commit adequate time and attention to the duties required of an SGO officer or Board member?

-*The Nominating Committee understands that Candidate and Fellow-in-Training members may not have previous committee or leadership experience due to the stage of their career.
-Prior service is not required of the Candidate and Fellow Representatives.
+*The Nominating Committee understands that Fellow-in-Training members may not have previous committee or leadership experience due to the stage of their career.
+Prior service is not required of the Fellow Representatives.